 Let the cookies cool on the baking sheet for 5 minutes before transferring them to a cooling rack.

 After each addition of ingredients to the stand mixer, mix until "just incorporated".
 You do not want to add any air to the batter.
 Adding too much air creates a more "cake-like" cookie.

 Enhance the flavor of the cookie with flaked sea salt.
-Add a pinch on on top of the dough balls before you place them in the oven.
-(This is totally optional, but highly recommended!)
+Add a pinch on top of the dough balls before you place them in the oven.
+(This is totally optional but highly recommended!)

 How to store and freeze

 Store baked sourdough chocolate chip cookies at room temperature in an air-tight container for up to 7 days.
 (To keep them extra fresh and chewy, place a small piece of white bread in the container.)

 Freeze any leftover baked cookies for up to 3 months.
 After the cookies have cooled completely, individually wrap them in plastic wrap and insert them into a freezer-safe bag.